 Additional Specialist Expertise:

-If the class teacher’s or parent’s request for advice in providing for a child cannot be met from within the expertise of the staff in school, the SENDCo or Headteacher may identify the need for extra specialist support in school from an outside professional e.g. the SEND support team, Sensory Support Services or outside agencies such as EOTAS (Education Other than at School) and CYPS (Children and Young People’s Service).
+If the class teacher’s or parent’s request for advice in providing for a child cannot be met from within the expertise of the staff in school, the SENDCo or Headteacher may identify the need for extra specialist support in school from an outside professional e.g. Northumberland Inclusive Education Services (NIES), EOTAS (Education Other than at School), CYPS (Children and Young People’s Service), PMH (Primary Mental Health)

 The specialist professional will work with your child to understand their needs and make recommendations, which may include: